Are the bubbles really hand-made?

 Can the bubbles fall out of the nets?

-No, we made sure all the bubbles are bigger than the holes in the nets!
+No, we made sure all the bubbles were bigger than the holes in the nets!

 Did you break many bubbles while you were making them?

-Thankfully not many, but yes some bubbles did break during the blowing process because the glass blowers sometimes get tired and make mistakes!
+Thankfully not many, but some bubbles did break during the blowing process because the glassblowers sometimes get tired and make mistakes!